 An S/R flip is a “support / resistance flip.”
 That is, when support becomes resistance or resistance becomes support (when support and resistance flip).

 One example can be seen in the chart above.
 In the NTDOY chart above $40-ish had been acting as support from June 2017 until November 2018.
-However, when NTDOY got taken down with the stock market in late November / early December, the previous support started acting as resistance.
+However, when NTDOY lost support back in in late November / early December 2018, previous support started acting as resistance.

 This pattern can occur on small or large timeframes, and of course old resistance can become support just as easily as an old support level can become resistance.